 If you’re involved in sales you don’t need me to tell you that salespeople have taken a bad rap over the years.

 They’ve been branded with all manner of monikers; shysters, charlatans, hucksters, snake-oil peddlers, swindlers, con-men, phoneys, crooks, scoundrels, robbers, sharks, tricksters, and a hell of a lot more.
 Hardly flattering to an entire profession and extremely difficult to get rid of.

 So, how did that happen?

-The answer is, probably pretty easily.
+The answer is, probably pretty easy.
 Someone somewhere had their trust in another human being completely destroyed.